No symbol: Alternate or regional design differences

 A shared use path in Germany.
 This sign says that only cyclists and pedestrians may use it and must share it.

 Circles with red borders and no slanted or diagonal line are used under the Vienna Convention on Road Signs and Signals to indicate "No entry to vehicles with the following characteristics" (often defined on a plate beneath) such as height, width, mass, or speed.
 The European Vienna Convention prohibits a diagonal line in the symbol for any sign other than no turning signs.
 An alternative use for red bordered circles is as a Mandatory Action Symbol type B.

 In many jurisdictions (such as Germany), 'no entry' is indicated by a solid red disc with white horizontal bar.
-See the general article on Prohibitory traffic signs.

 A blue filled circle with an illustration or legend means that a lane is restricted to a particular class of users (such as buses, cyclists, pedestrians) as shown, and no other traffic may use it.
 In contrast, a blue filled circle without a diagonal line through it is used as a Mandatory Action Symbol, indicating that the activity represented inside the circle is mandatory and must be executed.